RocketChat/docs-old/installation/docker-containers/README.md

 **Follow the prompts.**

-Tip: It is important that the Common Name be set properly.
-Enter your fully qualified domain name (FQDN) here or, if you don’t have FQDN, use your public IP address.
-For example, my FQDN for the chat server is `chat.inumio.com`
+Tip: It is **IMPORTANT** that the **Common Name** be set properly.
+Enter your fully qualified domain name (FQDN) here or, if you don’t have a FQDN, use your public IP address.
+For example, my FQDN for the chat server is `chat.inumio.com`.

 Save and Exit.